 2011 James R Wiseman book award by the Archaeological Institute of America for 'The Destruction of Cultural Heritage in Iraq'

 1997 Elected Fellow of the Society of Antiquaries (FSA)

 1991 Elected Member of the Institute of Field Archaeologists (MIFA)

 1986 Elected Associate of the Institute of Field Archaeologists (AIFA)

 In 2003 Peter was the advisor to the Ministry of Defence with regard to the identification and protection of the archaeological cultural heritage in Iraq.
-He gave evidence to the Parliamentary Select Committee regarding the Draft Cultural Heritage (Armed conflicts) Bill, that was intended to enable the UK to ratify the 1954 Hague Convention on the Protection of the Cultural Heritage in Times of Armed Conflict.
-He continues to be heavily involved in lobbying the UK Government to ratify the 1954 Hague Convention on the Protection of Cultural Property in the Event of Armed Conflict and its two Protocols of 1954 and 1999.
+He gave evidence to the Parliamentary Select Committee regarding the Draft Cultural Heritage (Armed conflicts) Bill, that was intended to enable the UK to ratify the 1954 Hague Convention on the Protection of the Cultural Heritage in Times of Armed Conflict and its two Protocols of 1954 and 1999.
+He continues to be heavily involved in lobbying the UK Government to ratify the Convention and its Protocols.

 Peter co-edited, with Joanne Farchakh Bajjaly, The Destruction of Cultural Heritage in Iraq (2008).
 In 2011 this was awarded the prestigious James R Wiseman book award by the Archaeological Institute of America.

 In 2008 he worked with staff of the Oriental Institute in Chicago to produce a travelling version of their exhibition 'Catastrophe!
 The Destruction of Cultural Heritage in Iraq'.

 Peter's current research interests include the development of holistic approaches to the management of large heritage sites, the role of world heritage in UNESCO, and the protection of cultural property in the event of armed conflict.